CarterOJ/beginner_python/README.md

 **This Repo features the following scripts:**

 1. `calculator.py`
-    - Rudimentary CLI calculator that accepts two operators and an operation.
+    - Rudimentary CLI calculator that accepts two operands and an operator.

 2. `fizzbuzz.py`
     - A user-centric approach to the classic FizzBuzz program.